$60 $39 (save 35%)

-Vans Old Skool Sneakers
+Vans Old Skool sneakers

 When society-movers spurt out the words “School is cool,” they were probably talking about that lame-ass mandatory curriculum hindering juvenile potential.
 Despite its heavy connotation, the cheekiness of the word “school” was best manifested by a laid-back brand hard-patching Sidestripes along its panels which, ladies and gentlemen, turns out to be the one and only Vans Old Skool sneakers.
 Not that being knowledgeable isn’t hip, it’s just that strapping down a pair of these Old Skools are more “Instagram-worthy” nowadays.

 Since it was introduced during the 70s era, the Old Skool remained relatively relevant for the utility-starved public.
-With the rise of retro designs in the more recent years, Vans Old Skool shoes saw a new opportunity to reign again in the lifestyle ethos, instead of getting beat down by skaters to a pulp.
+With the rise of retro designs in the more recent years, Vans Old Skool shoes saw a new opportunity to reign again in the lifestyle shoe genre, instead of getting beat down by skaters to a pulp.
 For the less-knowledgeable portion of the sneaker society, an in-depth discussion of what Vans Old Skool sneakers are can be found below.

 Breaking down the Old Skool: